vi/timeago/README.md

 # timeago
-In Rust, format Duration into think like "1 hour ago" or "01hou".
+In Rust, format Duration into string like "1 hour ago" or "01hou".